PreisCxn/java-mod/README.md

 - Download the latest Fabric-API version (https://www.curseforge.com/minecraft/mc-mods/fabric-api) and put it also into your mods folder
 - Start or restart your Minecraft and join the cytooxien.de network

+## Special thanks
+Thanks to TeddyBear_2004 for supporting the mod and programming the HTTP-Communication-System and the JSON-Converter for the nbtTags.